bfattori/js-date-fiddler/README.md

 remember methods and modifiers.

 ## Installation
+_This is only necessary if you plan to rebuild the library_

 You will need to install a couple of NodeJS Modules before you can build the library.
 For starters, you'll need to install Grunt to use the build system.
 It's usually best to install it globally (if you haven't already)